 Promoter remuneration is around 56 lakhs, which is reasonable as well and nothing to be concerned about.
 Overall ceiling limit is 5% of net profit.
 Net profit in 2017 was about ₹20 crore, so 5% is about ₹1 crore, hence remuneration is well within the limit.
 Other directors and management personnel have salaries around ₹5 lakh range, which is also very reasonable.
 Board meeting attendance fee is close to ₹2.25 lakhs.

 The ratio of director remuneration to median remuneration is about 19.5x.
 This ratio was about 14x in 2016, so it has gone up.
 Director remuneration increased 50% while employee average increase was 20 odd percent.

-Points about domestic business of Cupid Ltd:
+Points about the domestic business of Cupid Ltd:

 One potential threat to domestic business is the policy of Drug Controller of India.
 It had imposed price capping on condoms, which was challenged by Reckitt Benckiser (Durex condom) and JK Ansell (Kamasutra).
-The Delhi High Court ruled in favor of these companies and the condom product was not to be included in the DCI list of “essential medicines”.
+The Delhi High Court ruled in favour of these companies and the condom product was not to be included in the DCI list of “essential medicines”.
 However, such policy decisions can have a huge impact on Cupid Ltd’s business, especially in the domestic market.

 Another point is about the condom market in India.
 It is highly fragmented and competition can put pressure on margins, as there are many well-known players with much higher brand awareness than Cupid Ltd.